naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 `[wp_stripe_checkout id="1" template="1"]`

 Replace the value of "template" with your preferred display template id.

-= Webhook Endpoint =

-Go to "Developers > Webhooks > Add endpoint" and insert the URL shown in the plugin settings.
-Select this event - "checkout.session.completed" and click "Add endpoint".
-This is where Stripe will send a notification after a checkout payment is successful.

-For detailed setup instructions please visit the [Stripe WordPress](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 === How to use Stripe Checkout (Option 2) ===